cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 # Network support

-CloudpilotEmu can connect PalmOS <= 4 devices to the network via a proxy server.
+CloudpilotEmu can connect OS4 and earlier devices to the network via a proxy server.
 This configuration supports network hotsync.
 Please check the [online documentation](https://github.com/cloudpilot-emu/cloudpilot-emu/blob/master/doc/networking.md) for detailed instructions.